flyve-mdm/web-mdm-dashboard/_posts/static/2018-01-18-getting-started.md

 You can now Login and take full control of your IT infrastructure.

-## Invite Agents
+## Enrolling Agents

-In order to manage the agents you must invite them, go to the Invitations section, click on the "+" button and write the email of the user whose device you'll control.
+In order to manage the agents, you must invite the user of the device, go to the Invitations section, click on the "+" button and write the email of the user whose device you'll control.

 Automatically, the user will receive an invitation in his email account.

-Please note that the users must have installed in their devices the Android or iOS Agent, see these links for more information:
+Please note that the users must have installed in their devices the Android or iOS MDM Agent, see these links for more information:

 * [Android Agent](http://flyve.org/android-mdm-agent/)
 * [iOS Agent](http://flyve.org/ios-mdm-agent/)